h6y3/neovim_zettelkasten_ai/README.md

 ### Markdown Formatting

-Consistent text formatting for markdown files:
+Consistent text formatting for markdown files with both soft and hard wrapping options:

+#### Soft Wrapping (Visual Only)
+- Enabled by default with `wrap = true` and `linebreak = true`
+- Text appears wrapped on screen but no actual line breaks are inserted in the file
+- Preserves paragraph as a single line in the file
+- Shows `↪` symbol at the start of wrapped lines for clarity
+- Preserves indentation in wrapped lines with `breakindent = true`

+#### Hard Wrapping (Modifies File)
-- Hard wrapping at 80 characters with `textwidth=80`
+- Set to 80 characters with `textwidth=80`
-- Automatic paragraph formatting while typing with `formatoptions=atwq`:
-  - `a`: Automatically format paragraphs as you type
+- Adds actual carriage returns/line breaks to the file
+- Available through manual commands:
+  - `<leader>gq`: Format current paragraph (adds line breaks at 80 chars)
+  - `<leader>fw`: Format and wrap paragraph (preserves cursor position)

+#### Auto-Formatting Control
+- Auto-formatting is **disabled by default** to prevent disruptive reformatting
+- Controlled by the `formatoptions` setting:
-  - `t`: Auto-wrap text using textwidth
+  - `t`: Auto-wrap text using textwidth (enabled)
-  - `w`: Trailing whitespace indicates paragraph continues
+  - `c`: Auto-wrap comments using textwidth (enabled)
-  - `q`: Allow formatting of comments with `gq`
+  - `q`: Allow formatting of comments with `gq` (enabled)
+  - `n`: Recognize numbered lists and indent properly (enabled)
+  - `j`: Remove comment leader when joining lines (enabled)
+  - `r`, `o`: Insert comment leader after Enter/o/O in insert mode (enabled)
+  - `b`: Only auto-wrap if you enter a blank at or before textwidth (enabled)
+  - `a`: Automatically format paragraphs as you type (**disabled by default**)
-- Reformat existing paragraphs with `<leader>gq`
+- Toggle auto-formatting with `<leader>tf` custom mapping
+  - When enabled, automatically inserts line breaks as you type

+#### Additional Features
 - Spell checking enabled by default
-- Automatic file saving when navigating between files
+- Automatic file saving when navigating between files via `autowriteall`

 ## Keyboard Shortcuts